pansapiens/VCFdbR/README.md

 ## So what exactly does VCFdbR do?

-VCFdbR takes data in the difficult-to-parse and search [Variant Call File](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format and converts it to a SQLite database that can be indexed, allowing for rapid searching.
+VCFdbR takes data in the difficult-to-parse and search [Variant Call File](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format and converts it to a SQLite or Postgres database that can be indexed, allowing for rapid searching.
 This makes exploratory analyis significantly faster and removes the need to read the entire VCF into memory at once.
 This design was inspired by the fantastic [GEMINI](https://gemini.readthedocs.io/en/latest/), but has some critical changes to allow for processing very large cohorts and remvoes a lot of overhead by not providing its own bespoke interface to the database.

 For example, a variant specified like this in a VCF:
 ```{text}